Author: Jake Bauer | Published: 2020-05-16

 I just finished setting up self-hosted email and it was the easiest thing ever.

-As I discussed in my previous blog post, I set up a VPS with Vultr running OpenBSD (that’s a regular referral link, this one will give you a $100 credit).
-Following this guide from one of the developers of OpenSMTPD (I think he may be the creator), I was able to get the server up and running in less than two hours while understanding every step and every configuration option along the way.
+As I discussed in my previous blog post, I set up a VPS with Vultr running OpenBSD.
+Following this guide from one of the developers of OpenSMTPD , I was able to get the server up and running in less than two hours while understanding every step and every configuration option along the way.
 None of it felt like the black magic that it was made out to be by many on the Internet.

 To test the setup, I created the email address

-As of yet, I haven’t had much trouble getting my email delivered to different addresses from Big Mail Corps which was what I was most worried about and which is an often-cited factor many use to advocate against self-hosting email.
+As of yet, I haven’t had much trouble getting my email delivered to the addresses controlled by the Big Mail Corporations which was what I was most worried about and which is an often-cited factor many use to advocate against self-hosting email.
 So far, I’ve confirmed that both Gmail and ProtonMail deliver my mail.
 Microsoft’s Office 365 marked my IP as being spam—which is understandable since it’s a brand new mail server on a previously-unused domain—but not only did they notify me that I was put on their spam list, they offered a really easy way to remove my IP from the list:

 nftables for packet filtering,